Sensitive Design Program

 Scottsdale has many desirable aesthetic qualities as well as areas with unique character.
 Much of the character and aesthetic qualities can be attributed to the Sonoran Desert location which is essential to the community's quality of life.
 These attributes have been closely guarded and nurtured by programs and initiatives intended to protect them and ensure design excellence.

 The Scottsdale Sensitive Design Program is a comprehensive compilation of policies and guidelines related to the City's built environment.
 The basic framework for these policies and guidelines are the Sensitive Design principles, approved in August 2000 and amended in march 2001.
 The Principles, derived from existing city policies and from concepts developed by citizen groups, such as Great Sonoran, articulate Scottsdale's design vision and outline design expectations and values.

-To assist applicants, decision-makers, and staff with consistent development review, Building Design Guidelines are currently being developed.
-These Guidelines are to be applied throughout the community and are structured respond to the varying conditions and constraints inherent to individual site and contextual settings.
+To assist applicants, decision-makers, and staff with consistent development review, various Design Guidelines have been developed.
+These Guidelines, including Commercial, Restaurant, Lighting, Office, and others, are to be applied throughout the community and are structured to respond to the varying conditions and constraints inherent to individual sites and contextual settings.

-The Scottsdale Sensitive Design Principles and Building Design Guidelines are successful due to the involvement of the community.
-Planning, Environment and Design Services staff are dedicated to involving citizens, design professionals and the business community in the creation of these guidelines.
+The Scottsdale Sensitive Design Principles, as well as the City’s Design Guidelines, are successful due to the involvement of the community.
+City staff are dedicated to involving citizens, design professionals and the business community in the creation and updating of these guidelines.

 Sensitive Design Principles